tensorcircuit/TenCirChem-NG/docs/source/advanced.rst

 Sometimes JIT will also result in out-of-memory error.
 Thus, in general NumPy and CuPy are the recommended backends over JAX.

+JAX backend is generally recommended for the :class:`HEA <tencirchem.HEA>` class due to its superior efficiency, particularly with the ``"tensornetwork"`` engine.
-For noisy circuit simulation, the performance of NumPy and JAX is comparable.
+In terms of noisy circuit simulation, the performance of NumPy and JAX is roughly comparable.

-For quantum dynamics simulation, the JAX backend is usually preferred.
+For quantum dynamics simulation, the JAX backend is preferred.

 TenCirChem shares the same API with TensorCircuit for setting backends and data types, at runtime: